apathetic-tools/snippets/docs/astro-starlight/icons-by-category/README.md

 - 🏠 Use local custom icons
 - 🌐 Any icon from [Iconify Icon Sets](https://icon-sets.iconify.design/) or [Icônes](https://icones.js.org/)

+> [!NOTE]
-> ⚠️ Note: These icons **won’t automatically work** with built-in Starlight components.
+> These icons **won’t automatically work** with built-in Starlight components.
 Use them in your own components or the alternative [Icon component](https://www.astroicon.dev/guides/components).

 - 🔄 You *can* override Starlight components to replace built-in icons with your custom icons using [component overrides](https://starlight.astro.build/guides/overriding-components/).